- Over $10 billion in debts settled

 That may sound like a hefty amount, but you’d still end up saving money on your balance, not to mention the interest you save by avoiding years of minimum monthly payments.

-Accredited Debt Relief is also certified to do business in just about every state, so you can qualify no matter where you live.
+They are also certified to do business in just about every state, so you can qualify no matter where you live.

 In most cases, your monthly payment for debt settlement is much less than if you were to continue making your minimum credit card payments each month.

 Currently, the company works in 28 states, so read our full review to make sure you live in an eligible state.
-When applying, you’ll work with a certified debt counselor who will review your current financial situation.
+When applying, you’ll work with a debt counselor who will review your current financial situation.
 They’ll even help you make a budget so that you can stay on track with the program.

 One of the nation’s largest debt settlement firms, National Debt Relief utilizes seasoned professionals to help tackle your debt problems.
 Their employees include professional debt arbitrators, negotiators, and a stellar customer service department.